sheed419/alx-system_engineering-devops/0x00-shell_basics/README.md

 1-listit: lists everything in the current working directory
 2-bring_me_home: changes any directory to the home directory
 3-listfiles: lists current diresctory files in long format
+4-listmorefiles: lists all files including hidden ones in long format